11 Best Things To Do in Peru 11 Best Things To Do in Peru

 11. Fly over the Nazca Lines 2000-year-old sand drawings

-One of life’s great mysteries are the Nazca Lines, which are a UNESCO World Heritage Site.
+One of life’s great mysteries is the Nazca Lines, which are a UNESCO World Heritage Site.
 Drawn in the sand in the middle of the desert are more than 70 human and animal geoglyphs, which have been preserved for a span of 2000 years due to the arid conditions.
 Climb up the viewing tower next to the highway to get an awesome bird’s eye perspective!

 Looking for more travel information?
 Plan a chat with us for personalised travel advice or get an answer from the Salt in our Hair Travel Community on Facebook.